Year End Accounts - FAQs

 Accruals Based Accounts

-Charities with annual income over £250,000, or that are charitable companies, will need to prepare accounts on an accruals basis that comply with the Charities SORP.
-Accounts prepared using the accruals basis allocate the costs or income of a particular activity according to when the liability is incurred, or when there is entitlement or certainty about income.
+Accounts prepared on an accruals basis allocate the costs or income of a particular activity according to when the liability is incurred, or when there is entitlement or certainty about income.
 This is not necessarily the date on which money is received or paid out.

 Charities should carefully check what type of accounts they need to prepare and we recommend that you speak to your Independent Examiner to make sure.